Wang-Lin-boop/GeminiMol/models/GeminiMolEncoder/README.md

 ![](../../imgs/geminimol.png)

+## About this model

 This is a refined GeminiMol model that contains only the Encoder part, removing the projection header that was only used for the pre-training part but had a complex structure.

 ## Citing this work